johnberroa/Finger-Counting-Neural-Network/README.md

 ### Data Collection
 ``data_collection.py`` will capture any number of images, label them, and create a file structure to store them.
 You can take any number of images at any time, and change which label you want to put on the images on the fly.
 Pressing ``q`` will quit if necessary.
 After creating the images, the script will move each image into its respective folder (named after the images' label).

+The file structure used is five folders, each named after their respective label, placed in the root directory.
+This structure was chosen because it allows easy access so check the data quickly during acquisition (i.e., no need to go click more than necessary).

 ### Data Loader
 ``data_loader.py`` will step through the folder structure and load each image into memory.
 It will then split it into train (60%), validation (20%), and test (20%) datasets.
 It also continues a method to create a generator object to step through training/validation/test batches.